volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 ## Summary

-One of the key steps for becoming a good React developer is to learn not only how things should be done, but how should not.
+One of the most important steps to becoming a good React developer is to learn not only how things should be done, but also how should not.

-In this article we reviewed 7 common mistakes most developers make and how to avoid them.
+In this article we reviewed 7 common mistakes that most developers make and how to avoid them.

-Do you know more anti-patterns?
+Do you know of any other anti-patterns?

 Share them in the comments below.